openl2m/openl2m/docs/configuration/debugging.rst

 Debugging is mostly to assist the developers with troubleshooting.
 This can come in handy when you have a new device that is not properly rendering.

+The source uses the *dprint(<string>)* function to print debugging output.
+If *settings.DEBUG* is enabled, this will output to the *openl2m.console* Python logger.

 To enable lots of debugging output, add the following to the configuration file in *openl2m/configuration.py*

-This configuration below enables the following debugging:
+This configuration below enables the following debugging, depending on *handler* chosen:

-* Debug output goes to /tmp/openl2m-debug.log.
+* *file* output goes to /tmp/openl2m-debug.log.
 Modify this path as needed.
-* This implementents time-based rotation, with a new log every day.
+  This implementents time-based rotation, with a new log every day.
 You can also change to size-based rotation.
 See the Python 3 logging docs for more details.
-* if running in DEBUG mode (for developers), the same output also goes to the console screen.
+* *console* goes to the console screen.
+Use this when using 'django runserver' for testing.
+* *syslog* goes to a configured local syslog receiver.
-* you can also log to syslog, Sentry.io, or anything else supported by the Python logging library.
-Configuration is left as an exercise to the reader.
+* you can also log to remote syslog, Sentry.io, or anything else supported by the Python logging library.
+Further configuration is left as an exercise to the reader.

 Add this to configuration.py: